For Kidney Patients, their Families, Friends and Carers

 We're all part of the wider renal community

 Kidney Research UK Kidney disease affects three million people in the UK, treatments can be gruelling and currently there is no cure.
 Only research will end this and nobody can do it but us, by offering kidney patients and their families hope for the future.
-We’re taking it on.
-But we can’t do it without you.

 The UK Kidney Association (UKKA) is a new organisation created to support the whole multi-professional team (MPT) in the delivery of kidney care, education and research, enabling people to live well with kidney disease.